whokilleddb/ghosted/README.md

 > When a process is created, the process-notify routine runs in the context of the thread that created the new process.
 When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.

-This means that callbacks are registered only when the first thread is spawned, which gives malware a window between time of creation and the time at which security vendors are notified about it.
-It is in this interval that malware can carry out image tampering leading to attacks like `Process Doppelgänging`, `Process Herpaderping` and `Process Ghosting`.
+This means that callbacks are registered only when the first thread is spawned, which gives malware a window between the time of creation and the time at which security vendors are notified about it.
+It is in this interval that malware can carry out image tampering leading to attacks like `Process Doppelgänging`, `Process Herpaderping`, and `Process Ghosting`.

 ## Processes vs Exes

-First, let us write a demo application which we will use to demonstrate certain artifacts throughout:
+First, let us write a demo application that we will use to demonstrate certain artifacts throughout:

 ```c
 // demo.c